ChimUng/resume/resume.md

-Currently, I am a final year 2 student, looking for an intern position in the fields of software engineer or fullstack engineer + with chatbot integratio to improve my professional skills and team skills through contributions to small/medium/large projects so that I can develop in the future after graduation.
+Currently, I am a final year 2 student, looking for an intern position in the fields of software engineer or fullstack engineer + with chatbot integration to improve my professional skills and team skills through contributions to small/medium/large projects so that I can develop in the future after graduation.